sveronneau/gcp-mig-lb/README.md

 Scripts uses a GCP service account and a JSON file with your account token and VARS defined in variables.tf

 Once all is setup, hit the Load Balancer Public IP

+# Steps
+1) Update the *apache.json* and *variables.tf* files  with your personal information
+2) packer apache.json
+2) terraform init
+3) terraform apply